sumairaramzan244/CodAlpha_Random_Quote_Generator/README.md

 Share API – For social sharing

-## Created By
+# 👩‍💻 Author

-Sumaira Ramzan  As A Part of Internship in CodeAlpha
+ By Sumaira Ramzan  As A Part of Internship in CodeAlpha

 GitHub: @sumairaramzan244